Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 ### The quantum harmonic oscillator

 We'll now take a look at the quantum harmonic oscillator, a quantum system describing a particle that oscillates within a harmonic (i.e. quadratic) potential.
 But first, why study it?
 The reason is because all potentials are _approximately_ harmonic potentials close to their local minimums.
-Let us see why this gives us powerful tools to solve non-trivial quantum systems
+Let us see how this gives us powerful tools to solve non-trivial quantum systems.

 Consider solving the Schrödinger equation with a non-trivial potential $V(x)$ for some given quantum system.
 We may expand it as a Taylor series.
 When the system oscillates about a local minimum of the potential - which, in physical terms, corresponds to having a total energy $E$ slightly above the potential minimum $V_0$ - then the first derivative is approximately zero.
 The second derivative is a constant, and all higher-order terms vanish.
 Therefore, the potential can be written as: